 The Kingdom of Eswatini is a small landlocked country, surrounded by South Africa except for a short border with Mozambique.
 Mbabane is the capital of Eswatini and is in the Hhohho region.
 The official currency of Eswatini is the Lilangeni (plural is Emalangeni) which is equivalent to the South African Rand.

 Tourism is starting to increase and as this happens; so do the facilities on offer.
-The natural drawcards are there; so if you are looking for an off-the-beaten-track adventure; Eswatini is an excellent place to go; offering Big 5 game safaris, natural beauty activities such as; hiking, bird watching, cultural tours and so much more.
+The natural drawcards are there.
+So if you are looking for an off-the-beaten-track adventure; Eswatini is an excellent place to go.
+It offers Big 5 game safaris, natural beauty activities such as; hiking, bird watching, cultural tours and so much more.

 The most celebrated cultural event in Eswatini is the annual reed dance.
 This 3-day event usually takes place around August when the Umhlanga reed has matured and the weather is less harsh.
 It culminates in a traditional dance performed in front of the king; by up to thirty thousand Swazi maidens in a public arena.
 This is an ancient custom, and the King is free to choose one of the maidens for his bride.
 This has sparked some debate around the world, but for the vast majority of Swazis; it is an honor and a privilege.